-- Dismissal (below) can lead to both an Equality Act claim and also a claim for unfair dismissal.
+- Dismissal can lead to both an Equality Act claim and a claim for unfair dismissal (below).
 These are different claims, but will often be made together.

-- Constructive dismissal (below) is where the employee decided to leave but was entitled to terminate the contract because of the employer’s conduct.
+- Constructive dismissal (below) is broadly where the employer’s conduct was such that the employee is entitled to terminate the contract, and decides to do so.
 This too is treated as a dismissal, and both the Equality Act and unfair dismissal can apply.

 - Redundancy (below) is dismissal because of redundancy.
 There can be an Equality Act claim where the method of selecting someone for redundancy is discriminatory.

 There is a separate page on Disciplinary, grievance and other procedures.